David Ribbans: England Star Now Eligible for Springboks Selection Ahead of 2027 Rugby World Cup

 • The reports about the Somerset West-born forward switching to represent the Springboks sparked mixed reactions from Mzansi rugby fans on social media

-Springboks head coach Rassie Erasmus has been given a big boost ahead of the 2027 Rugby Cup as an England rugby star is set to be available for selection for the South African rugby team.
+Springboks head coach Rassie Erasmus has been given a big boost ahead of the 2027 Rugby World Cup as an England rugby star is set to be available for selection for the South African rugby team.

 Erasmus is spoilt with several quality players to pick from in every position, and he might have another quality player added to that pool of talented stars to choose from.

-The Springboks are currently ranked the best Rugby team in the World after their dominant display during the 2025 season, in which they retained the Rugby Championship title and also went unbeaten during the end of the year tour.
+The Springboks are currently ranked the best Rugby team in the World after their dominant display during the 2025 season, in which they retained the Rugby Championship title and also went unbeaten during the end-of-the-year tour.

 Read also